How to Manage a Remote Workforce

 Tips for Achieving Long-Term Successes While Leading a Virtual Team

 As remote work continues to be a normality for business owners and their employees, many companies have been making lasting adjustments.
-According to an S&P Global Market Intelligence survey, 67% of organizations foresee the expanded or universal work-from-home policies implemented from the pandemic remaining in place for the long term or permanently.
+According to an S&P Global Market Intelligence survey, 67% of organizations foresee the expanded or universal work-from-home policies implemented in 2020 remaining in place for the long term or permanently.

 Working remotely has introduced new stresses for both managers and workers.
 Not physically seeing employees working, for instance, can create anxiety for owners, and many staffers are dealing with feelings of isolation, or finding it hard to focus amidst distractions at home.

 While a remote workforce presents its challenges, the benefits far outweigh the difficulties, said Moe Vela, chief transparency officer at remote work technology provider TransparentBusiness, in a phone interview with The Balance.
 He cited research from consulting firm Global Workplace Analytics that estimates a typical employer can save an average of $11,000 annually per half-time telecommuter.
 The savings primarily come from increased productivity, lower real estate costs, reduced absenteeism and turnover, and better disaster preparedness.